Outsourcing Healthcare Professional (HCP) Marketing in Pharma

 Industry Trends and Data

-Recent industry reports confirm that outsourcing of commercial and HCP marketing functions is growing.
-McKinsey notes “more than half of pharma companies now outsource commercial capabilities”.
-IQVIA forecasts that over the next five years large pharma will outsource “more than 50 percent of their commercial activities”.
-These trends are driven by cost pressures, portfolio complexity, and the need for digital transformation.
+Recent industry reports confirm that outsourcing of commercial and HCP marketing functions continues to accelerate.
+McKinsey notes "more than half of pharma companies now outsource commercial capabilities", with more than 80% of pharma R&D leaders anticipating supplier spending to rise by 10-30% over the next two to five years.
+IQVIA forecasts that large pharma will outsource "more than 50 percent of their commercial activities" in the near term.
+These trends are driven by cost pressures, portfolio complexity, AI adoption, and the need for digital transformation.

 The market data reflect these shifts: